innerBanner

 • Conduct regular Hazard Assessments to catch issues early.

-• Roles & responsibilities of committee co-chairs and members
+- Roles & responsibilities of committee co-chairs and members

-• Legal obligations of all worksite parties
+- Legal obligations of all worksite parties

-• Practical strategies for effective health & safety engagement.
+- Practical strategies for effective health & safety engagement

-To book your private session, reach out to: wehelphotels@ahla.ca.
-You can also register for the training sessions in September HERE
+You can register for upcoming training sessions HERE

-Knowledgeable & Prepared Teams
+2. Knowledgeable & Prepared Teams

 Training empowers your team to manage pool operations safely and confidently.

-• Pool Operator Workshop (Members-Only Virtual Course): Learn the ins and outs of water circulation, filtration, pool chemistry (chlorine and saltwater), disease prevention, and maintenance protocols.
+Learn the ins and outs of water circulation, filtration, pool chemistry (chlorine and saltwater), disease prevention, and maintenance protocols.
 This course ensures you're ready to operate a safe, compliant, and efficient pool.
-Register here

-• WHMIS Training for Hotels: Hotels handle a range of chemicals, from cleaning agents to pool disinfectants.
+Hotels handle a range of chemicals, from cleaning agents to pool disinfectants.
 This online training introduces the Workplace Hazardous Materials Information System (WHMIS), helping staff store, handle, and manage hazardous substances safely.
-Learn more
+Take our WHMIS course at www.tourismworks.ca.

-Frequent Maintenance & Pool Walks
+3. Frequent Maintenance & Pool Walks

 Preventative maintenance is your best defense against safety lapses.